 “On Politics as Effectuation: Jean-Luc Nancy’s Encounter with the Hegelian Monarch,” Journal for Cultural Research Vol. 9, No. 4 (October 2005).

 Coleen P. Zoller, Plato and the Body: Reconsidering Socratic Asceticism.
 In Bryn Mawr Classical review, 2019/02/29.

 Dennis King Keenan, (ed.), Hegel and Contemporary Continental Philosophy.
 In Journal of the British Society for Phenomenology vol. 38, no. 3 (2007): 329-331.

 Johann Gottlieb Fichte, Foundations of Natural Right, trans.
 M. Baur.
 In Studies in Social and Political Thought 7 (2002): 129-135.

 Jean-Luc Nancy, The Speculative Remark: (One of Hegel’s Bons Mots), trans.
 Céline Surprenant in Textual Practice, vol. 16, no. 2 (2002): 424-8.

 During my time at the University of Hertfordshire I lectured on a number of courses including ‘Hegel’s Phenomenology of Spirit’, ‘Plato’s Republic’ and ‘Theory of Knowledge’.
-I also supervised a BA dissertation on the philosophy of Heraclitus.
 At the Open University I tutored on AZX103 An Introduction to the Humanities, AA100 Arts Past and Present, AA311 Reading Political Philosophy Machiavelli to Mill, and A222 Exploring Philosophy.
 I am a Fellow of the Higher Education Academy and have conducted research on how tutors can improve their provision of written feedback to student assignments.